Business

 Which model does the U.S. employ?

-Those with Medicare or Medicaid use the national health insurance model in the United States.
-The principal payer is a government organization called the Centers for Medicare and Medicaid Services, but private businesses provide most healthcare services.
-As of 2024, CMS administered coverage for over 160 million Americans through Medicare, Medicaid, and the Children’s Health Insurance Program combined.
+Medicare and Medicaid enrollees fall under the National Health Insurance model.
+The Centers for Medicare and Medicaid Services acts as the principal payer while private businesses provide most of the actual healthcare services.
+CMS administered coverage for over 160 million Americans through Medicare, Medicaid, and the Children’s Health Insurance Program combined as of the most recent available data.

-We come to the uninsured model last.
-As of 2020, 28 million Americans had to pay out of pocket for healthcare services, according to U.S. Census Bureau data.
-The Emergency Medical Treatment and Labor Act mandates that emergency rooms treat patients regardless of their financial situation, and the United States has nonprofit organizations that provide charitable care.
-However, there is no duty to treat urgent care facilities, general and specialty clinics, clinical laboratories, physical and occupational therapists, or pharmacies.
+That leaves the uninsured model.
+As of 2020, 28 million Americans paid out of pocket for healthcare services, according to U.S. Census Bureau data.
+The Emergency Medical Treatment and Labor Act requires emergency rooms to treat patients regardless of ability to pay, and nonprofit organizations provide some charitable care.
+No equivalent obligation applies to urgent care facilities, general and specialty clinics, clinical laboratories, physical and occupational therapists, or pharmacies.

 What is meant by socialized medicine?

-Most importantly, given that healthcare is a significant problem in the United States, the frequent terms used draw attention to the need for better education and understanding of healthcare system design.
+Given that healthcare policy is a persistent source of public confusion in the United States, the frequent misuse of these terms points to a real gap in civic literacy.
 The Kaiser Family Foundation’s Health Tracking Poll consistently finds that a majority of Americans express confusion about the differences between single-payer systems, socialized medicine, and the current U.S. hybrid framework.

 What distinguishes socialized medicine from a single-payer system?